JGarnica22/PSlab/Single_cell_RNAseq_SMARTseq2/README.md

 ## Seurat analysis :raised_hands:
 Seurat analysis for SMARTseq2 is based on [Seurat.R](https://github.com/patriciasolesanchez/PSlab/blob/master/Single_cell_RNAseq_10x/Seurat.R) script of 10X pipeline with few modifications here detailed.
 After applying these modifications you can run the rest of the commands to analyze and generate graphs.

-These changes are included in [Seurat_Smartseq2.R](https://github.com/patriciasolesanchez/PSlab/blob/master/Single_cell_RNAseq_SMARTseq2/Seurat_SmartSeq2.R) script as an example of an analysis which included different projects, thus code for integration is included.
-For more info about single-cell integration go to [Data_integration_Seurat.md](https://github.com/patriciasolesanchez/PSlab/blob/master/Single_cell_RNAseq_10x/Data_integration_Seurat.md).
+These changes are included in [Seurat_Smartseq2.R](https://github.com/patriciasolesanchez/PSlab/blob/master/Single_cell_RNAseq_SMARTseq2/Seurat_SmartSeq2.R) script with an analysis example.
+If you require to work with data coming from different projects, you can find info about single-cell integration in [Data_integration_Seurat.md](https://github.com/patriciasolesanchez/PSlab/blob/master/Single_cell_RNAseq_10x/Data_integration_Seurat.md).

 #### Import data
 In this case, instead of having the 3 files coming from the cellranger pipeline that can be imported with the function `Read10X()`, we need to load the txt file obtained previously from STAR quantification with all the information using `read.table()`.

-Note that as long as your single-cell data is arranged as dataframe which each row names is a gene and each column represents a cell you can convert it to a Seurat object using `CreateSeuratObject()`.
+Note that as long as your single-cell data is arranged as a dataframe (in which each rowname is a gene and each column represents a cell) you can convert it to a Seurat object using `CreateSeuratObject()`.

 #### Change gene nomenclature (optional)
-Depending on the genome and annotation file used your genes may be labelled with ensembl_id, convert them to gene name with `biomaRt` using for instance this bunch of code.
+Depending on the genome and annotation file used, your genes may be labelled with ensembl_id instead of the gene name.
+Convert them to gene name with `biomaRt` using the following code.
 It is easier to do this before creating the Seurat object.

 ````
 species <- "mouse"